databrary/www/databrary/input/pages/resources.md

 1. treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
 1. ensure that participants' wishes about sharing their data are respected.
-1. Authorized Investigators must take care in granting and managing access for Affiliates and take responsiblility for their use of Databrary.
+1. authorized investigators must take care in granting and managing access for Affiliates and take responsiblility for their use of Databrary.

 ## The Databrary Approach